edsu/wplinks/README.md

 wplinks provides a generator function called `links` that lets you iterate through links from Wikipedia articles to a particular website, or portion of a website.
-It actually just scrapes the results of the [External links search][1] page, since (I believe) this functionality isn't currently supported by the Wikipedia [API][2].
-If I'm wrong please let me know!
+It used to be somewhat involved since it scraped the [External links search][1] page, but became quite a bit simpler once I discovered the `exturlusage` [API](http://en.wikipedia.org/w/api.php) call.

 Usage
 -----